bleck9999/frii-config/README.md

 you can remove it, and thanks to pain and suffering you can even remove multiple at a time!

-but maybe you're old school, and you hate these new-fangled "GUI" things people keep going on about. well worry not, because it even accepts command line arguments to add a repository**
+but maybe you're old school, and you hate these new-fangled "GUI" things people keep going on about. well worry not, because it even accepts command line arguments to do things instead, because everybody knows mice are just bloatware
+(run with `--help` to see usage)

 in fact, this may even work on other machines and other operating systems, including windows who knows i should probably do some research because i have no idea

 *legal disclaimer: there is only 1 checkbox
-**coming soon to a terminal near you